-The park is run by a local Buddhist association and Qing Xin Ling means “serene hill” in Mandarin.
+The name of the park, Qing Xin Ling means “serene hill” in Mandarin.

 Table of contents: